rmrevin/yii2-favicon-widget/README.md

 Hint
 ----
-You may add to `.gitignore` to webroot
+You may add to `.gitignore` in webroot
 ```
 /favicon-*.png
 /android-chrome-*.png